 Stem cell expansion

-Pluripotent stem cell expansion using either embryonic stem cells (ES) or induced pluripotent stem cells (iPSC) is a critical technique for producing cells used in disease modeling, drug discovery, therapeutic development.
+Pluripotent stem cell expansion using either embryonic stem cells (ES) or induced pluripotent stem cells (iPSC) is a critical technique for producing cells used in disease modeling, drug discovery and therapeutic development.
 The expansion process involves the proliferation of ES/iPSCs to obtain sufficient quantities for research or translation to the clinic while maintaining the ES/iPSC’s pluripotency and differentiation capacity.

 Problem